 2010.
 After Pluralism: Reimagining Religious Engagement, co-edited with Courtney Bender.
 New York:Columbia University Press.

 2009.
 Women and Religion: Critical Concepts, 4 vols. with Shari Golberg and Danielle Lefebvre.
 London and New York: Routledge.

-Forthcoming.
+2012.
 “Religion and Myths of Nationhood in Canada and Mexico in the Twenty-first Century.”
 Concluding Essay in The Cambridge History of Religions in America: Volume III: 1945 to the Present, ed.
-Stephen J. Stein, Cambridge University Press, 10000 words.
+Stephen J. Stein, Cambridge University Press, pp.719-745.

 2008 “Practice” in Keywords in the Study of Media and Religion, ed.
 David Morgan, New York: Routledge, pp. 136-147.